Atlanta: Activities & Attractions

 On the Atlanta Events page you can check out some of the High Museum’s annual events, such as the High Museum Atlanta Wine Auction.

-Chris and I have been attending classes at the Cooking School at Irwin Street for years – long before we moved to Downtown Atlanta.
+I have been attending classes at the Cooking School at Irwin Street for years – long before I moved to Downtown Atlanta.

 All of the instructors are fun to work with, very knowledgeable, and make excellent food!
 The class sizes are very small and private options are also available.
 They also offer gift certificates, so you could easily ask for a fun date night option as a gift!